wb14123/blog/jekyll/_posts/2014-09-01-Notes-On-Go-Scheduler.markdown

 We know when the `G` is executing, the code will never return.
 It means that the scheduler of Go is non-preemptive.
 So when to change the current running `G`?

-When the current Goroutine call a system call, it is the chance.
-It will call `handoffp`, which will release the current `P` (and set it's state to idle), start a new `M` to run the system call `G`, and then call `startm`, which will find an idle `P` and run it.
+When the current Goroutine calls a system call, it is the chance.
+It will call `handoffp`, which will release the current `P` (and set its state to idle), start a new `M` to run the system call `G`, and then call `startm`, which will find an idle `P` and run it.

 From Go 1.2, it increases the chance to run the scheduler.
-For example, when the goroutine call a function, it will check the memory and deside whether to do a scheduling.
+For example, when the goroutine calls a function, it will check the memory and decide whether to do a scheduling.

 This could be verified by a piece of code: